top of page

 Southern Forests Ltd commits to adhere to any principles and criteria related to Forest Certification Policies and Standards.

-Southern Forests Ltd considers that, by complying with any Forest Certification Policies and Standards that
+Southern Forests considers that, by complying with any Forest Certification Policies and Standards that:

-• forests are properly managed form an ecological perspective
+• forests are properly managed from an ecological perspective

 • forests generate social benefits